-Proposing a special section
+Proposing a thematic section

-- Deadline for submission of papers to guest editors: This is up to the guest editors themselves -- it is this date that will be listed in the call for papers.
+- Deadline for submission of papers to guest editors: This is up to the guest editors themselves.
+It is this date that will be listed in the call for papers.

 3) All submitted manuscripts must engage with islands and/or island life in a way that foregrounds their island character.
 This is the research focus of ISJ (as set forth here: https://islandstudies.ca/guidelines_instructions.html).
 It will be necessary for guest editors to emphasise this to potential authors.
 It is also necessary for these papers to engage with the existing research from island studies.